Alejandro Fernández: Artistry

 Following the steps of his father, Fernández began his musical career focusing on ranchera music.
 Since his 1997 album Me Estoy Enamorando he has branched out successfully into pop music.
 In his live presentations, he begins the show with his ranchera repertoire, then removes his charro outfit to perform pop songs.

 Fernández has a baritone tessitura.
 His vocal ability and versatility have allowed him to perform romantic ballads, pop and ranchera music simultaneously.
-He has performed with artists such as Plácido Domingo, Marc Anthony, José Carreras, Chayanne, Amaia Montero, Joan Sebastian, Gloria Estefan, Malú, Ha*Ash, Julio Iglesias, Patricia Kaas, Miguel Bosé, Mario Frangoulis, Ednita Nazario, Yuri, Franco De Vita, Diego El Cigala, Nelly Furtado, Beyoncé, Christina Aguilera, Rod Stewart, Morat, Los Tigres Del Norte, Sebastián Yatra, David Bisbal, Christian Nodal, Héctor Acosta, Calibre 50, Mon Laferte as well as family members; his father Vincente Fernández, his daughter Camila Fernández, and his son Alex Fernández.
+He has performed with artists such as Plácido Domingo, Marc Anthony, José Carreras, Chayanne, Amaia Montero, Joan Sebastian, Gloria Estefan, Malú, Ha*Ash, Julio Iglesias, Patricia Kaas, Miguel Bosé, Mario Frangoulis, Ednita Nazario, Yuri, Franco De Vita, Diego El Cigala, Nelly Furtado, Beyoncé, Christina Aguilera, Rod Stewart, Morat, Los Tigres del Norte, Sebastián Yatra, David Bisbal, Christian Nodal, Héctor Acosta, Calibre 50, Mon Laferte as well as family members; his father Vicente Fernández, his daughter Camila Fernández, and his son Alex Fernández.

 Personal life

-Fernández was born in Mexico City and raised in Guadalajara.
-He studied to become an architect, but turned to singing in 1991 with the encouragement of his father.
+Fernández studied to become an architect, but turned to singing in 1991 with the encouragement of his father.
 He is the youngest son of his family.
 He has two older brothers, Vicente, Jr., and Gerardo, and a sister, Alejandra.
 He and his brothers are known in Mexico as "Los tres potrillos" (The three colts).

-In the late 1990s, Fernández's older brother Vicente, Jr., was kidnapped by a band of organized crime.
-The kidnappers cut off one of his fingers and sent it to his father as a warning.
+In the late 1990s, Fernández's older brother Vicente Jr., was kidnapped by a band of organized crime.
+The kidnappers cut off two of his fingers and sent them to his father as a warning.
 After Vicente Fernández allegedly paid a large sum of money, Vicente, Jr., was released.
 The exact amount was never announced.

 Fernández is co-owner of a shopping center in Guadalajara called "Unicenter", containing various businesses and employing around 170 people.

 He collaborated with his family in the construction of Arena VFG, with a capacity for 11,000 people.
 The arena hosts mainly musical performances and charreria competitions.
 Fernández is an expert in horse riding and charreria.
 He is a supporter of the Mexican football team Atlas, and is good friends with iconic footballer Rafael Márquez.

 Fernández has five children: three (Alejandro, Jr. and the twin girls América and Camila) with his ex-wife América Guinart, and two (Emiliano and Valentina) with Colombian model Ximena Díaz.
 In the mid-2000s, he claimed to have undergone a vasectomy.